-CAUTION: For slideout models, pull the slideout tent outside of the unit BEFORE pulling the beds out.
-Make sure that all tent material is clear from the bed slide.
+CAUTION: (For models with slideout) Pull the slideout tent outside of the unit BEFORE pulling the beds out.
+Make sure that all tent material is clear from the

-- 6. Before pulling out front bed, place flat end of bed brace into slot provided on frame.
-Place bent hook into bracket attached to the front wall.
-(Fig. 3-8) - 7.
-Pull beds out until rail hits bed stop.
-Distribute awning panel over bunk and place corners of tent over corner of bed.
-Again, be sure beds are now extended all the way out against stops.
+6. Pull beds out until the rail hits the bed stop.
+Distribute the awning panel over the bunk and place the corners of tent over the corner of the bed.
+Again, be sure the beds are now extended all the way out against the stops.